rmoralp/react-composing-components-kata/README.md

 This kata is about composing components.
 A good composition of components has several benefits:

 - **Reusability**: By breaking down our UI into smaller components, we can reuse these components across our application.
 This leads to less code duplication and makes our code **easier to maintain and test.**
-- **Performance**: Each time a component's state or props change, the component re-renders.
+- **Performance**: Each time a component's state or props value change, the component re-renders.
 If a parent component re-renders, all the child components also re-render.
 This can lead to unnecessary re-renders and negatively impact performance.
 - **Scalability**: Components can be composed to create more complex components.
 This makes it easier to scale our application as it grows.

 ## The task